Flippin Flavors: Husband and wife parlay successful marinade line into South Side restaurant

 And it sounds like it’s saying, “Look out, world.”

-Flippin Flavors is open Wednesdays through Saturdays and is located at 1848 W. 95th St. Visit https://www.flippinflavors.com/.
+Flippin Flavors is open Wednesday through Saturday at 1848 W. 95th St. Visit https://www.flippinflavors.com/.